|

 If none of those apply to you right now, the panel isn’t going to explode tomorrow.
 But it is a ticking risk — and one that gets more urgent as the panel ages and as your home’s electrical load increases with modern appliances.

 If you’re adding an EV charger, heat pump, or secondary suite to your Chilliwack home, it almost always makes sense to replace the panel at the same time.
-The additional cost over what you’re already spending is small, and you end up with a modern, safe, properly-sized panel that supports everything you’re adding.
+The additional cost over what you’re already spending is small, and you end up with a panel properly sized for what you’re adding.

 Frequently Asked Questions